Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 | ssl | Whether to use SSL for network traffic | Boolean | false | false |
 | role | The role to create | Object | | true |

-#### Return value

-Promise with a resource location url for the new role.

 #### Example